-Michael A. McFaul, PhDStanford Professor of Political Science; Peter and Helen Bing Senior Fellow, Hoover Institution; CISAC Affiliated Faculty Member (on leave)
+Michael A. McFaul, PhDStanford Professor of Political Science; Peter and Helen Bing Senior Fellow, Hoover Institution; CISAC Affiliated Faculty Member

 Michael McFaul in the New York Times on recent democratic transitionsCDDRL, FSI Stanford in the news: New York Times on February 19, 2011